Old Harbour Hotel

 This homely boutique hotel has a restaurant which will cater to all guests' needs.
 Being situated close to the Chinese Fishing Nets, a huge variety of seafood is served fresh from the nets, and they have a special seafood menu with a barbecue every night in the garden.
 The Old Harbour is home to plenty of fresh organic foods and juices throughout the day.
 From this hotel there are plenty of sites within walking distance and a guide can be arranged for morning and afternoon tours.

-The 13 spacious rooms are named after various street names in Fort Cochin and have views of either the courtyard or the ancient Chinese fishing nets.
+There are thirteen spacious rooms at Old Harbour.
+Each are named after various street names in Fort Cochin and have views of either the courtyard or the ancient Chinese fishing nets.
 The rooms have high ceilings and are complete with antique furniture.
 The garden cottages have a veranda, a private pond and open-air showers.

 Children are welcome to come and stay at Old Harbor Hotel.
 Extra beds can be added to parents' rooms.
 However, other child friendly facilities are limited.
 Babysitting can be arranged with prior notice.